openhab/openhab-js/README.md

 **NOTE**: The `event` object is different in UI Based Rules and File Based Rules!
 This section is only valid for File Based Rules.
-If you use UI Based Rules, refer to [UI based rules event object documentation](#event-object).
+If you use UI Based Rules, refer to [UI based rules event object documentation](#ui-event-object).

 When a rule is triggered, the script is provided the event instance that triggered it.
 The specific data depends on the event type.
-The `event` object provides several information about that trigger.
+The `event` object provides some information about that trigger.

 This tables gives an overview over the `event` object:
 | Property Name     | Trigger Types                                        | Description                                                                         | Rules DSL Equivalent   |